Aidbox/aidbox-react-app/wiki/codebase.md

 # Data flow

-Front end client makes a request to AIDBOX_URL directly, so you cannot change entrypoints if you need specific behaviour, but you can add service which may be written on any language (currently we use [NodeJS server sdk](https://github.com/Aidbox/node-server-sdk/tree/v2)) to extend Aidbox's behaviour.
+Front end client makes a request to `AIDBOX_URL` directly, so you can not change entrypoints if you need specific behaviour, but you can add service which may be written on any language (currently we use [NodeJS server sdk](https://github.com/Aidbox/node-server-sdk/tree/v2)) to extend Aidbox's behaviour.

 The following env variables let Aidbox server register and use your application service:
 ```sh